COSC481W-2019Winter/classproject-3-arabs-an-american/ArchitectureSpecification.md

 ### Connectors:
    Both accounts and requests models will have a navigational properties for addresses.
    In the RequestModel we need 2 addresses for pick up and drop off. so we will have 2 navigational properties.
-   In the AccountModel we need the address of the user, so we will have one navigational property.
+   In the MyIdentityUser we need the address of the user, so we will have one navigational property.

 -------------------------------------------------
-## AccountModel:
+## MyIdentityUser:
 An object from class represents an account and encapsulates data about the account.
 Note we will be using the same class for both users and driver.
 If the account is not a driver, driver specific fields will be null and the Account role will be set to "User".